 We have all heard the saying “history repeats itself.”
 But what does this have to do with hunting big bucks, especially if we have ours in the bag?
 Once we have our new trophy packed in the freezer, we should look back at where it all began.
 Go back and scout the location of your mature buck’s paradise.
 There are two priceless lessons to learn there.

-In suburban America we can debate a lot of factors at what makes a big buck.
-We can debate whether it was the personality, the location, or the generally biological availability (genetics and food sources).
-As suburban deer hunters location is one of the most important things we need to understand.
-I have often found that the perfect layout of land can often breed a big buck more consistently rather than any other big buck making theories.
+In suburban America, we can argue about what makes a buck big.
+Was it personality, location, or genetics and food availability?
+But as suburban deer hunters, location is the most important thing.
+I have found time after time that the perfect layout of land often breeds a big buck more consistently than any other theory suggests.

 We can gather two crucial pieces of intelligence.
-One we will learn for future reference what a mature buck will more likely than not behave like, if they take residency up in our hunting piece.
-To put it bluntly, history kills deer, and we shouldn’t let this opportunity fade away.
+First, we will learn the likely behavior of a mature buck and whether or not they will take up residence in our hunting piece.

-The second important lesson to be learned here is a more general suburban deer education.
+The second important lesson is a more general suburban deer education.
 We can see firsthand what made this property a suburban buck haven.
-Now we can apply these concepts to different areas we hunt.
-Hopefully giving us some critical insight into a future scenario of big buck hunting in a different area.
+Now we get to apply these concepts to different areas we hunt.
+This provides critical insights into a future scenario of big buck hunting in a different area.

 When the big buck is on the wall, that is when it’s time to turn it up a notch.
 We need to learn the lessons this mature buck has taught us.
 History kills deer.
 Don’t let a good opportunity fade away.